UniversalDependencies/docs/_pad/index.md

 ## Morphology

 ### Tags

-*

----
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

 - CCONJ is not used.
 According to the glosses used in Chapman and Derbyshire (1991), conjunctions are not overtly expressed but rather inferred from context.
 - Moreover, no word is tagged as PART, SYM or X.